Extiriority/CollegeNetworkFrontendAdmin/README.md

 # College Network Frontend
 <a href="(https://github.com/Extiriority/CollegeNetworkBackend"><img align="right" src="https://catalog.app.fhict.nl/images/menuGlobal.svg" width=27%></a>

-CollegeNetworkFrontend is the frontend repository of [College Network](https://github.com/Extiriority/CollegeNetworkBackend), a detailed description of College Network and its objectives can be found in [College Network](https://github.com/Extiriority/CollegeNetworkBackend) which is the API repository for College Network.
+CollegeNetworkFrontend is the frontend repository, a detailed description of CollegeNetwork and its goals can be found in [CollegeNetwork](https://github.com/Extiriority/CollegeNetworkBackend) which is the API repository for CollegeNetworkFrontend.

 ## Setup